RedKitsune8/Hades-ap-tracker/README.md

 # Template Pack for PopTracker

-This a template tracker package for PopTracker.

-Includes examples for AP and SNES memory autotracking and beginner-friendly explanations in the pack.
+Hades AP tracker, mostly only working for Weapon Rooms for the moment.

 ## Installation